smat1957/menuapp_python/README.md

 # menuapp_python
-select a video data from menu
+To select a video data from menu

 This application was developped on the raspberry pi 4.